Noncritical maps on geodesically complete spaces with curvature bounded above: Introduction

 In this paper we define and study the regularity of distance maps on GCBA spaces more general than that of strainer maps, which can be regarded as a dual concept of Perelman's regularity in CBB geometry.
 To define it, we introduce the following notation.
 Let $\Sigma$ be a compact, geodesically complete CAT($1$) space with diameter $\pi$ (any space of directions of a GCBA space satisfies these conditions).
 We define the \textit{antipodal distance} $\overline{|\ ,\ |}$ on $\Sigma$ by

-for $\xi,\eta\in \Sigma$ (not a distance in the usual sense).
+for $\xi,\eta\in \Sigma$, where $|\ ,\ |$ denotes the distance on $\Sigma$.
+The antipodal distance is not a distance in the usual sense.
 The reason for this name is the following equivalent definition.
 Let $\Ant(\xi)$ denote the set of all antipodes $\bar\xi$ of $\xi$, i.e.\ $|\xi\bar\xi|=\pi$.
 Then it easily follows from the geodesic completeness that

 (see Lemma \ref{lem:ant} for the detail).
 Thus the antipodal distance on spaces of directions reflects the branching phenomena of shortest paths in GCBA spaces.

 Let $U$ be a tiny ball in a GCBA space $X$, that is, a small metric ball where triangle comparison holds (see Sec.\ \ref{sec:gcba} for the precise definition).
 In this paper we usually work inside some tiny ball.
 For $p,a\in U$, we denote by $\Sigma_p$ the space of directions at $p$ and by $a'_p\in\Sigma_p$ (or simply $a'$ if no confusion arises) the direction of the unique shortest path from $p$ to $a$.
 Using the above notation, the definition of a strainer by Lytchak-Nagano \cite[7.2]{LN:geod} can be expressed as follows: $\{a_i\}_{i=1}^k$ in $U$ is a $(k,\delta)$-strainer at $p\in U$ if there exists $\{b_i\}_{i=1}^k$ in $U$ such that